wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 When an event is received in a future cycle, method `handleSelfEvent()` will be called, which simply calls `handleMemResponse()`.
 The call chain will eventually reach the convertor object's receive handler, `doResponse()`, causing the response event to be sent back to the upper level.

+The controller request object, `class MemCtrlEvent`, is defined as an inner class of the backend class, and it merely carries the request ID from the converter.
+The class derines from `class Event`, and it can be sent over a link just like any other events.